-The Board has adopted the principles of the 2018 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) to support OBD's ongoing development and operation of its governance activities.
+The Board has adopted the principles of the 2023 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) to support OBD's ongoing development and operation of its governance activities.
 These principles focus on the pursuit of medium- to long-term value for a diverse shareholder base, without stifling the Group’s entrepreneurial spirit.
-This page sets out how we currently apply each of the QCA Code’s ten principles, and the reasons for any current departures from compliance.
-The Board last reviewed the Company’s compliance with the QCA Code in January 2022.
+The table below sets out how we currently apply each of the QCA Code’s ten principles and where relevant how the Board intends to address any areas of current non-compliance.

 ---|---|---|---|